GoogleCloudPlatform/bank-of-anthos/src/ledgermonolith/README.md

     - username for the database
   - `SPRING_DATASOURCE_PASSWORD`
     - password for the database
+  - `USE_DEMO_DATA`
+    - Set to "True" to initialize the bank ledger with demo data
+- Optional
   - `POLL_MS`
     - the number of milliseconds to wait in between polls to the database
     - optional.
 Defaults to 100